Flow Matching Calibration for Simulation-Based Inference under Model Misspecification: Abstract

 \section{Abstract}

 Simulation-based inference (SBI) is transforming experimental sciences by enabling parameter estimation in complex non-linear models from simulated data.
-A persistent challenge, however, is model misspecification: simulators are only approximations of reality, and mismatches between simulated and real data can yield biased or overconfident posteriors.
-We address this issue by introducing Flow Matching Corrected Posterior Estimation (\ourmethod), a framework that leverages the flow matching paradigm to refine simulation-trained posterior estimators using a small set of real calibration samples.
-Our approach proceeds in two stages: first, a posterior approximator is trained on abundant simulated data; second, flow matching transports its predictions toward the true posterior supported by real observations, without requiring explicit knowledge of the misspecification.
+A persistent challenge, however, is model misspecification.
+In a Bayesian setting, targeting posterior distributions, errors may arise from the simulator, the noise or prior modelling.
+These model components are only approximations of reality, and severe mismatches can yield biased or overconfident posteriors.
+We address this issue by introducing Flow Matching Corrected Posterior Estimation (\ourmethod), a framework that leverages the flow matching paradigm to refine simulation-trained posterior estimators using a small set of calibration samples.
+Our approach proceeds in two stages: first, a posterior approximator is trained on abundant simulated data; second, flow matching transports its predictions toward the true posterior supported by {calibration} observations. {We rely on the later to guide the correction,} without requiring explicit knowledge of the misspecification {form or of which model components are affected}.
 This design enables \ourmethod~to combine the scalability of SBI with robustness to distributional shift.
-Across synthetic benchmarks and real-world datasets, we show that our proposal consistently mitigates the effects of misspecification, delivering improved inference accuracy and uncertainty calibration compared to standard SBI baselines, while remaining computationally efficient.
+Across synthetic benchmarks and real-world datasets, we show that our proposal consistently mitigates the effects of misspecification, delivering improved inference accuracy and uncertainty {quantification} compared to standard SBI baselines, while remaining computationally efficient.